Best Vacation St. Pete Beach vs. Clearwater Beach

 In 1916 Pinellas County, Florida built a red brick road on top of a dusty one-lane road leading to a patch of beach running along the coast of the Gulf of Mexico.
 And follow they did – straight to St. Pete Beach!
-Millions of tourists travel what is now the six-lane highway we know call Gulf Boulevard.
+Millions of tourists travel what is now the six-lane highway we now call Gulf Boulevard.

 The real draw is the beach.
-You can walk to dozens of beach bars, restaurants and shops catering to the beachgoers.
+You can walk to dozens of beach bars, restaurants and shops catering to beachgoers.
 Some of the most famous beach bars offering daily entertainment are along the shore at St. Pete Beach.
 Some of our favorite stops include:

 - Jimmy B’s Beach Bar is located in the Beachcomber Beach Resort Hotel.

 - Spinners Restaurant for the best view in 15 miles.
 Located atop the Grand Plaza Hotel.

 - Woody’s Waterfront is a quaint and quirky waterfront bar a mile or so north on Blind Pass.

 - Tradewinds Hotel complex has a paved beach walk along the middle part of the beach.

 - A local favorite is The Undertow Beach Bar just south of the Tradewinds but before the Don CeSar Hotel.
 If you like bikinis and beer you will love this place and the mini-river built into the bar.

 We can’t forget the “Pink Lady”.
 In 1928 the grand dame of St. Pete Beach hotels opened with great fanfare under the name of the Don CeSar Hotel.
 This hotel is a trip back in history when elegance, luxury and location.
 The hotel was the playground of the rich and famous.

 Today the Don CeSar remains a beacon for boaters who can spot her from far offshore and tourists who flock there for rooms and a view unmatched on the beach.